 Home designers dislike placing desks in corners because Feng Shui principles recommend against it unless it’s in the southwest corner.
 However, most people don’t mind it as much.
 Keeping your desk in the corner does isolate you a bit, but it’s also the best position to minimize visual distractions.
 This desk placement is optimal for small L-shaped desks, which give you plenty of space to set up some plants and decorations to liven up the area a bit.

-Pros and Cons of Placing Desk In the Corner
+Pros of Placing Desk In the Corner

 - This position makes it easy to focus on the task at hand.